-It goes without saying that parenting takes up a lot of time, effort and energy.
-It sort of demands the whole lot of your time, and there are times when you feel you need more than 24 hours a day to finish up all your chores while catering to every need of your baby.
-So what happens when you are a working mother?
-No doubt you would need to put in double the effort and energy.
-It is only natural that working mothers feel extremely guilty at times for not being able to be around their children all the time - for leaving them in crushes/daycares or with a nanny until they are back from work.
-If you are going through such struggles in life right now, this is for you!
+It goes without saying that parenting takes up a lot of your time, effort and energy.
+It is in itself a very demanding job and consumes a lot of your time; It almost seems to complete even simple chores (or even taking a shower), while you are catering to every need of your baby.
+Couple this with a 9-5 office job and you would expect a chaos!
+Needless to say that a working mom would require extra efforts, to balance home, work and caring for her baby.
+It is only natural that working mothers, occasionally feel extremely guilty, for not being able to be around their children all the time - for leaving them in crushes/daycares or with a nanny until they are back from work.
+If you are going through such a struggle, this is for you!
+Read on!

 You are not a bad mother!